Myriad-Dreamin/shiroa/github-pages/docs/cli/build.typ

   possible, and leave frames rendered dynamically.

 The dynamically rendering means that some elements will be rendered by a wasm renderer in the browser.

-== #cli-flag;theme

-Specify a theme directory to copy recursively.
-This allows you to use custom themes.

-The files will be copied to the `theme/` in the output directory.

-The default theme is located at #link("https://github.com/Myriad-Dreamin/shiroa/tree/main/themes/mdbook")[`themes/mdbook`].
-You can start by copying this theme and modifying it to your needs.

-Currently, no interface is designed for custom themes, i.e. everything is working occasionally.
-If you have any questions, design or feature requests about theming, please open an issue in the repository.

 // todo: copy all rest files
 // ***Note:*** *The build command copies all files (excluding files with `.typ` extension) from the source directory into the build directory.*